ejvanlanen/cv/README.md

 ## 🔨 Experience
 🧑🏽‍🔬**Senior Product Manager** @ [Frontiers Media SA](http://frontiersin.org) _(February 2022 - March 2024)_ <br>
+Delivered delightfully impactful, first-of-its-kind peer review invitation platorm, Frontiers Discover.
-A rapidly-growing scientific publisher, Frontiers had developed a reputation for 'spamming' its users.
+ - A rapidly-growing scientific publisher, Frontiers had developed a reputation for 'spamming' its users.
 I conceived, prototyped, user tested, led a team of developers, and delivered a new way of securing peer reviewers—the oil in the engine of the business—without sending emails.
 This mobile-optimized platform converted 6x better (~18%) than typical invitations, rescuing Frontiers, and its users, from hundreds of thousands of unnecessary annoyances.
+ -
 **Used**:
 <br><br>